Deterministic scale-invariant dynamics in a logistic Game-of-Life model: Results

-The analysis of cluster shapes in the logistic GOL indicates that the highest-ranked cluster percolates at $\lambda_P$.
-Indeed, as $\lambda$ approaches $\lambda_P$ from below, the capacity dimensions of all clusters increase: they attain the same value and a minimal standard deviation ($d_c\approx 1.610$, $\sigma_c \approx 0.01$).
-In other words, when $\lambda=\lambda_P$, the shape of a cluster at a given time point is similar to the shape of any other cluster at any time point.
-Therefore, the clusters tend towards the same shape with respect to each other and only differ in size, providing evidence for scale invariance at $\lambda_P$.
-Then, when $\lambda > \lambda_P$, the shapes clusters change drastically with respect to each other (\Fref{fig:FractalDim_NthLargest}c) and with respect to their different samples (\Fref{fig:FractalDim_NthLargest}d).
-Here, the increase of the largest cluster's size and capacity dimension (dark red in \Fref{fig:FractalDim_NthLargest}a,c and Appendix \Fref{fig:ScalingFits}) signals the percolation transition, whereas the sizes and capacity dimensions of the smaller clusters decrease as they become smaller and more chain-like.
+From the above analysis, it is evident that the highest-ranked clusters undergo a percolation transition at $\lP$.
+Indeed, as $\lambda$ approaches $\lP$ from below, the capacity dimensions of all clusters increase: they attain the same value ($\dc\approx 1.610$) and a minimal standard deviation ($\sigma_c \approx 0.01$).
+In other words, when $\lambda=\lP$, the shape of a cluster at a given time point is similar to the shape of any other cluster at any time point.
+Therefore, the clusters tend towards the same shape with respect to each other and only differ in size, providing strong evidence for scale invariance at $\lP$.
+Then, when $\lambda > \lP$, the shapes of the clusters change drastically with respect to each other (\MainFigref{fig:FractalDim_NthLargest}c) and with respect to their different samples (\MainFigref{fig:FractalDim_NthLargest}d).
+Here, the increase of the largest cluster's size and capacity dimension (dark red in \MainFigref{fig:FractalDim_NthLargest}a-c) signals the percolation transition, while the sizes and capacity dimensions of the smaller clusters decrease as they become smaller and more chain-like.